rm3l/rhdh-must-gather/README.md

 - **Multi-platform**: OpenShift and standard Kubernetes (AKS, GKE, EKS)
 - **Multi-deployment**: Helm-based and Operator-based RHDH instances
 - **RHDH-focused collection**: Only RHDH-specific logs, configurations, and resources
-- **Privacy-aware**: Automatic sanitization of secrets, tokens, and sensitive data
+- **Privacy-aware**: Automatic sanitization of secrets, tokens, and sensitive data (WIP)

 > **Note**: This tool collects only RHDH-specific data.
-For cluster-wide information, use the generic OpenShift must-gather: `oc adm must-gather`
+For cluster-wide general information, use the generic OpenShift must-gather: `oc adm must-gather`

 ## Quick Start